Psykotikism/Mutant_Tanks/README.md

 Super Tanks++ enhances the experience and fun that players get from Tank fights by 5,000.
 This plugin gives server owners an arsenal of Super Tanks to test players' skills and create a unique experience in every Tank fight.

 ### Requirements
-1. SourceMod 1.10.0.6317 or higher
+1. You must have at least SourceMod 1.10.0.6317 or higher.
-2. A dedicated server (Local/listen servers are NOT supported!)
+2. You must have a dedicated server.
+(Local/listen servers are NOT supported!)

 ### Installation
 1. Delete files from old versions of the plugin.